Our School and Special Educational Needs

 Kewstoke is committed to providing a high quality for all.
 We believe that all children, including those identified as having Special Education Needs have a common entitlement to a broad curriculum and are passionate about supporting all pupils in achieving a positive outcome

-Any parent of pupils with SEN considering joining us at Kewstoke Primary School should initially make contact with the Head Teacher to discuss concerns and strategies for a positive induction.
+Any parent of pupils with SEND considering joining us at Kewstoke Primary School should initially make contact with the Head Teacher to discuss concerns and strategies for a positive induction.

 How will school staff support my child?